 A: It aggregates values (e.g., SUM, AVG) based on unique groups in a column. - Q: How do you rename column headers in the QUERY result?

-selects only specific columns. - Q: How can you use a cell reference in a QUERY?
+A:SELECT *selects all columns;A, Bselects only specific columns. - Q: How can you use a cell reference in a QUERY?

 A: QUERY assumes the first row is the header by default (1). - Q: How is QUERY different from FILTER function?